 - 1/2 cup flat leaf parsley finely chopped

 - 1/2 cup cilantro finely chopped

-- 2 tbsp oregano finely chopped fresh
+- 2 tbsp fresh oregano finely chopped

-- 5 garlic cloves chopped
+- 5 cloves garlic minced

-- 3 green onions finely diced
+- 2 green onions finely diced (green and white parts)

 - 1/4 cup red wine vinegar